-And then, as Windows 10 neared, reports circulated of new updates breaking multimonitor setups with certain Nvidia cards.
+The other reason, though, involves bugs.
+As Windows 10 neared, reports circulated of new updates breaking multimonitor setups with certain Nvidia cards.
 A firmware update that Microsoft pushed to the Surface 3 and Surface Pro 3 failed, and had to be reissued.
-And by default, Windows doesn’t tell you that updates or patches need to be installed.

 In other words, patches do occasionally cause things to go haywire, which means that Home users could wade through some wonky updates as Windows 10 evolves.
 Murphy’s Law says things will go wrong.
 Bugs will happen.
 Updates will be applied.
-If you’re a conservative type, Windows 10 Professional lets you defer updates for up to several months (security updates excepted).
 That chance to wait and see if anything blows up might add an extra layer of peace of mind.

 Features for businesses first